makovstanislav/blog/posts/2022-05-16-executing-the-code.md

 Lets break down what happens when launch hello, world

-0. Start stb and type ```run``
+0. Start stb and type ```run```
 1. Terminal laucnhes Sbt
-2. Sbt uses Scalac to compile Scala code you wrote into Java Bytecode.
+2. Sbt uses Scalac to compile the code you wrote (Scala code) into Java Bytecode.
 In our case, compiler - is a program that converts Scala code (that you write in an editor) to Java Bytecode.
 Java bytecode are compiled Java sources that can be directly processed or executed by a Java virtual machine.
 3. Sbt uses Scala to ___
 4. Scala uses JVM to execute Java Bytecode